-The program is designed to develop the professional practices consistent with the National Association of School Psychologists (NASP) Model of Comprehensive and Integrated School Psychological Services reflecting the ten domains of practice (NASP, 2020).
+The program is designed to develop the professional practices consistent with the National Association of School Psychologists (NASP) Model of Comprehensive and Integrated School Psychological Services reflecting the ten domains of practice.
 As such, our program is committed to developing and assessing students in these areas.

-The 2020 NASP Domains of Practice include the following areas: 1) data-based decision-making; 2) consultation and collaboration; 3) academic interventions and instructional support; 4) mental and behavioral health services and interventions; 5) school-wide practices to promote learning; 6) services to promote safe and supportive schools; 7) family, school, and community collaboration; 8) equitable practices for diverse populations; 9) research and evidence-based practices; and 10) legal, ethical, and professional practice.
+The NASP Domains of Practice include the following areas: 1) data-based decision-making and accountability; 2) consultation and collaboration; 3) interventions and instructional support to develop academic skills; 4) interventions and mental health services support to develop social and life skills; 5) school-wide practices to promote learning; 6) preventive and responsive services; 7) family-school collaboration services; 8) diversity in development in learning; 9) research and program evaluation; and 10) legal, ethical, and professional practice.

 Each area is developed through coursework and other program experiences across the duration of the program.
 The program has established benchmarks to help students and faculty assess student skill and knowledge development in practice domains.
-Assessments include specific course grades, formal examinations, faculty and site supervisor ratings, and student case study projects.
-Students are required to pass signature assignments in specified courses across the curriculum.
-Elements of the various signature assignments align with the NASP 2020 standards and provide feedback to students and faculty on content knowledge, pedagogical and professional skills, and dispositions
+Assessments include specific course grades, formal examinations, faculty ratings, and student projects.

-Research and evidence-based practices competencies are achieved by students in research methods and statistics coursework and intervention coursework.
+Research and program evaluation competencies are achieved by students in research methods and statistics coursework and intervention coursework.
 Interested students may also participate with faculty-mentored research and dissemination of scholarly work at conferences and in publications.

 Students begin achieving competency in ethical and legal standards and professional values, attitudes, and behaviors in orientation to the profession and ethics classes.
-Ethics, legal, and professional practice training are ubiquitous within coursework via readings, discussions, fieldwork, and case studies.
+Ethics, legal, and professional practice training are ubiquitous within coursework via readings, discussions, and case studies.

 Our program is based upon aspects of individual differences, cultural diversity, and social justice important to the practice of school psychology in rural areas of the Southwest.
 Individual differences and diversity are primary foci in orientation to the profession.
-In addition, individual differences, cultural diversity, equity, inclusion, and social justice knowledge and skills are integrated into all courses in the EdS school psychology program of studies.
-These topics are addressed through course readings, discussion, and case studies.
-Key signature assignments and assessments are incorporated into specific courses (e.g., foundations, assessment, intervention, counseling, practicum, internship).
-Integration of individual differences and cultural diversity into case formulation and intervention are key components of assessment, fieldwork, practicum, and internship courses.
-Students engage in on-going self-reflection and feedback from university and site supervisors on their knowledge and skill development.
+In addition, individual differences, cultural diversity, and social justice knowledge and skills are integrated into course readings, discussion, and case studies.
+Integration of individual differences and cultural diversity into case formulation and intervention are key components of practicum courses.

 Communications and interpersonal skills training is addressed in courses such as introduction to school psychology, assessment courses, consultation and collaboration, counseling courses, basic intervention skills training, and practice courses that emphasize discourse, professional and interpersonal behaviors, and identity as a school psychologist.
-Practicum and internship evaluations by the university and site supervisors provide feedback on the development of dispositions, communication, and interpersonal skills.

 Assessment is covered in courses that directly address assessment, interpretation, and linking assessment to intervention/instruction and accommodation.
 These courses include current readings, class discussions, and application exercises.
-Topics address equitable assessment practices for children and adolescents from diverse backgrounds, race/ethnicity, gender identity and expression, language, religion, socio/economic status, and cultures.
 Assessment courses include demonstration and practical laboratory work with faculty and teaching assistant support.
-Assessment courses include multiple video administrations of assessment instruments studied, self-review, and critique, as well as grading of both administration and scoring/protocol for each test studied.
+Assessment courses include multiple video administrations of assessment tools studied, self-review, and critique, as well as grading of both administration and scoring/protocol for each test or instrument studied.
 Students write case reports and receive feedback on practice cases in assessment courses.
-Examinations and case study assignments are utilized in non-practica courses.
-Practicum training uses case report writing that is structured and scaffolded to build skills leading up to internship.
+Examinations are utilized in non-practica courses.
+Practicum training uses case report writing that is structured and scaffolded to build skills.

 Students attain general Intervention competency knowledge and skills in courses such as EPS 660 Counseling Processes, and in courses that target interventions with specific populations, including children and adolescents and school-based intervention courses.
 Intervention knowledge courses utilize current readings, case scenario discussions, practice exercises, classroom discussion, writing assignments to support knowledge transfer, and examinations.
-In Year 2, students take EPS 607 School-based Intervention and EPS 675 School Psychology Practicum.
-Experiences include real client contact and intervention activities in PK12 school and clinic settings.
+EPS 607 School-based Intervention includes real client contact and intervention activities in conjunction with practica.
 Evidence-based intervention reports of real cases are produced in practica to demonstrate transfer of knowledge, microskills, and application.
-Self-reflection in skills and application as well as intervention case process and outcomes are included in applied practicum activities.
+Selfreflection in skills and application as well as intervention case process and outcomes are included in applied practicum activities.